Improving transport accessibility

 - We’re working closely in partnership with the Commonwealth on a forward work program for reforms to the Disability Standards for Accessible Public Transport.

-- We’re developing a comprehensive Tram Stop Rollout Strategy to guide future prioritisation for more accessible stops, and will deliver a recommendation to Government in late 2021.
+- We’re developing a comprehensive Tram Stop Rollout Strategy to guide future prioritisation for more accessible stops.

 Engaging with stakeholders and communities